How language shapes culture and culture shapes language

 “The limits of my language means the limits of my world”

 - Assess the organisation’s readiness for the new language.
 For example, introducing the language of constructive disruption may be a bridge too far for a traditional hierarchical rules-based organisation.
-However, language of continuous improvement may be a very useful next step.
+However, language of continuous learning and improvement may be a very useful next step.

 With these three principles in mind, the following are some insights on how to effectively use language as an enabler of cultural evolution:

 If you intend to create a growth mindset, use growth language

 Much language in organisations focuses on fixed or static concepts.
 While that can be helpful in establishing stability and clarity, it can also discount the ongoing learning or growth trajectory in any organisation.
 The following are some ways to shift from language that reinforces a fixed mindset, to language that enables growth:

 - Success or failure